Ju Dou

-Ju Dou (菊豆 (Jú Dòu)) is a 1990 romantic-drama film directed by Zhang Yimou and Yang Fengliang, starring Gong Li as the title character.
+Ju Dou (菊豆 (Jú Dòu)) is a 1990 Mandarin-language romantic drama film directed by Zhang Yimou and Yang Fengliang, starring Gong Li as the title character.
 The film, based on the novel Fuxi, Fuxi (伏羲伏羲) by Liu Heng, is a tragedy that revolves around Ju Dou, a beautiful young woman sold as a wife to Jinshan, an elderly cloth dyer.
 The film was produced using the vivid Technicolor process, long after it had been abandoned in the United States.
 It became the first Chinese film to be nominated for an Academy Award for Best Foreign Language Film.

-Upon its release, Ju Dou faced a ban in China, which was eventually lifted in July 1992.
+Upon its release, Ju Dou faced a ban in China, which was lifted in July 1992.
+Li Ruihuan reversed the ban after viewing the film.